gmaltezos/Rocket/readme.md

 # Rocket Lander OpenAI Environment

-In order to run the code, you need to clone the repository, activat conda and run the command:
+In order to run the code, you need to clone the repository, activate conda and run the command:

 ```
 conda env create -f rocket2.yml
 ```

+That way, you can create a conda environment with all the necessary packages to run the code.
+After that, you can run the `main_simulation.py` script, from the rocket2 conda environment.

 This is a vertical rocket landing simulator modelled from SpaceX's Falcon 9 first stage rocket.
 The simulation was developed in Python 3.5 and written using [OpenAI's gym environment](https://gym.openai.com/docs/).